siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 004 No Sources or Sinks.md

 # 4. No Sources or Sinks

-**Claim.** Source-free does not mean the current has zero divergence.
+Source-free does not mean the current has zero divergence.
 It means that no extra source term is introduced.
 All local change in energy density is accounted for by transport: